sybrew/the-seo-framework/readme.txt

 You can also output these breadcrumbs visually in your theme by [using a shortcode](https://kb.theseoframework.com/?p=212).

 == Changelog ==

+= 5.0.4 =

+This update addresses an issue that affected detection of the assigned blog page.

 = 5.0.3 =